 We suggest using the common areas of the facility to meet with your loved one.
 If it is not possible to visit in one of the common areas, we suggest a limit of one to three people in a resident room at one time.

 You may reserve our conference rooms for any special events (birthdays, holidays, meals) in advance with the social services department.

-Physicians generally see patients upon admission and once every 30 days thereafter.
-However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
-Some insurance companies require that physicians visit more often.
+Physicians generally see patients upon admission and once every 30 days thereafter, though some insurance companies require that physicians visit more often.
+Our nursing professionals are in constant contact with all of the physicians that visit the facility.
 Check with our nursing staff for further information.

 Patients may have a leave of absence only with MD authorization, which can be arranged through nursing staff.
 The resident or responsible party upon arrival and departure must sign the LOA (leave of absence) book, located at the nursing stations.

 Definitely.
 Mail is delivered to patients personally on a daily basis except for weekends and holidays.

 If space permits, small personal items from the resident’s home are always welcome.
 We always want our patients to be comfortable.